bruce691/mean-stack-application/README.md

 npm install
 ```

+### Run Client & Server

-Run following command to start the client application.
+Run following command to start the client application and server concurrently.

 ```
-npm start
+npm run dev
 ```

+> Server will listen at URL - `http://localhost:3000/Customers`
 > Navigate to `http://localhost:4200/`to access the client application.

 ## Built With